wagerfield/thunx/packages/thunx/spec.md

 #### `thunk.then`

 Transforms the success value.
-Return a `TypedError` to fail.
+Return a `Thunk` to chain, or a `TypedError` to fail.

 ```typescript
 thunk.then((value) => value.name)